 Some people throw their hands into the air and decide it’s better to feed the squirrels with a ground feeder versus battling them.
 That way they can keep them distracted from their hanging feeders.
 This idea has merit: squirrels will usually go for “easy” food presented to them on the ground versus hopping around on bird feeders.

 I would recommend this approach…if you like squirrels!
 Some people find them entertaining and enjoy watching them just like the birds.
 If this is you, I would buy a big bag of cracked corn (and maybe some sunflower) and put it on the ground.
 You can also nail a suet cake feeder onto a tree in your yard to draw squirrels in.

-(You can also buy ground feeders made to resemble mini-picnic tables for squirrels and chipmunks.
-Now that’s awesome!)
+You can also buy ground feeders made to resemble mini-picnic tables for squirrels and chipmunks.
+Now that’s awesome!

-I should mention that this approach is not perfect.
+This approach is not perfect.
 Squirrels will usually go for easier-to-eat options on the ground, but they’re wild animals and will still likely go to your feeders from time to time…just not as often.